Clinical Supervision

 My own journey with clinical supervision:

-I also use my own supervision to get refine my ethics, explore career directions, validate my struggles and choices, vent about frustrating situations/broken system, refresh me from feeling burnt out, and challenge me lovingly to be social worker I am meant to be.
+I also use my own supervision to get refine my ethics, check my choices against my value, explore career directions, validate my struggles and choices, vent about frustrating situations and the broken system, give me ideas since I don’t know what I don’t know, refresh me from feeling burnt out, and challenge me lovingly to be best social worker I am meant to be.

-I have different clinical supervisors I navigate specializations in (e.g. relationship counselling, Anti-Oppressive Practice) and see each of them on a monthly to a 6 weeks basis.
-It can be a cost upfront but it is tax deductible (so save your receipts!)
-I see this an investment in myself and quality of service that I offer to the people I work with.
+I have different clinical supervisors I navigate specializations in (e.g. relationship counselling, Anti-Oppressive Practice, etc.) and see each of them on a regular and/or as needed basis.
+It can be an upfront cost but it is tax deductible (so save your receipts!)
+I see this an investment in myself and the quality of care that I offer to the people I work with.

 Where are sessions held?